Looking for the best insurance as a digital nomad in Iceland?

 For Iceland specifically, Genki's higher coverage limits provide confidence when accessing the country's excellent but expensive healthcare system, particularly for conditions requiring specialized treatment or potential evacuation from remote areas.
 The ambulance coverage proves especially valuable when exploring locations like the Highlands or Westfjords where emergency transport could be required.
 The physiotherapy benefits support Iceland's adventure culture, from glacier hiking injuries to Northern Lights photography mishaps in challenging conditions.

 Coverage includes emergency medical treatment, hospital stays, and emergency evacuation services.
 The evacuation coverage could be particularly valuable in Iceland when exploring remote areas where specialized medical care might require transport to Reykjavik or international evacuation for complex conditions, especially during severe weather when local transport may be impossible.
-The plan excludes pre-existing conditions, routine healthcare, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.
+The plan excludes pre-existing conditions, maternity care, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.

 Comparison